shapeshifter/shapeshifter-specification/docs/use-case-descriptions/use-cases/operate-phase.md

 ### Related information

-The process is similar to that described in Section 3.8.5.
+The process is similar to that described in [Exchange Flexibility Orders](validate-phase.md#exchange-flexibility-orders).
 Note that where a FlexOrder is rejected, manual processing is unlikely to result in timely resolution at this stage.
 Note that although the updated D-prognosis is unlikely to be of immediate use to the DSO, it’s definitely required for settlement.